Best Ways to Get from Paris Airport to City Center with a Baby

 Be extra cautious with your belongings, Buses, especially at peak times, can be really busy.
 Keep in mind that the baby will be wiggling and only sometimes facing you, so make sure your valuables are tucked away or still within sight.
 This will be a little less easy if you have your hands full carrying a baby or an easily manageable stroller.

-Boarding And Seating:
+Boarding and Seating:

 Try to get early onto the bus in order to find seats for you and your baby.
 It is very convenient for those traveling with a child, as they have special places for strollers on most buses.